Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## Configure Drivers for KMS/Wayland Support.
 This part should only be done with the version that matches your card.

+If you have installed NVIDIA drivers then ONLY do 14a.<br>
+If you have installed AMDGPU drivers then ONLY do 14b.<br>
+If you have installed INTEL drivers then ONLY do 14c.

 WARNING: If you for whatever reason mess up on this your system is dead!